Vernon councillor proposes new Indigenous inclusion requirements for Canada Day events

 Fehr wants to see events prioritize Indigenous participation.

 “Canada Day is a very specific symbol of that colonization.
-What better time to support the Indigenous communities then to use than opportunity.”
+What better time to support the Indigenous communities than to use the opportunity?”

 Louis is also looking at the bigger picture.